 The Group Stage

-The group stage consists of two groups of 6 players—one from the Americas, and one from Eurasia—with Eurasia’s matches happening on Saturday and Americas happening on Sunday.
+The group stage consists of two groups of 6 players—one from the Americas, and one from Europe—with Europe’s matches happening on Saturday and Americas happening on Sunday.
 The group stage is double round-robin, meaning each player in the group will play every other member of the group twice.
-Matches in the group stages are best of 3, with contestants playing two matches each week of the five-week group stage.
+Matches in the group stages are best of 4, with contestants playing two matches each week of the five-week group stage.
 Pool results are determined by the following criteria in order:

 - Head-to-head record (if two players have identical records, the head-to-head winner is higher)